-This Challenge Fund of £5million of ERDF money is now available through a single competitive funding round which opened on 14 January and will close on 22 April 2019.
-We’re looking to use this money to support around 10 major projects to be delivered by 2022.
-Projects must be seeking an ERDF grant of a minimum of £250k.
-The total eligible project costs must be a minimum of £360k.
-Projects will only be supported if they demonstrate sensitive management and safeguarding of those heritage assets for future generations.
+This Challenge Fund of £5million of ERDF money was available through a single competitive funding round which opened on 14 January and closed on 22 April 2019.
+This money supports 9 major projects to be delivered by 2022.
+Projects sought an ERDF grant of a minimum of £250k.
+The total eligible project costs had to be a minimum of £360k.
+Projects were only supported if they demonstrated sensitive management and safeguarding of those heritage assets for future generations.

 Successful projects will contribute to the following outcomes.
-To be eligible, projects must primarily relate to the natural and cultural heritage assets of the Highlands and Islands and will be assessed against how well they deliver on the following outcomes.
-Projects are not required to deliver on every outcome, but are more likely to be successful in funding if they deliver on two or more.
+They primarily relate to the natural and cultural heritage assets of the Highlands and Islands and were assessed against how well they delivered the following outcomes.
+Projects were not required to deliver on every outcome, but were more likely to be successful in funding if they delivered on two or more.

 The ERDF 2014-2020 programme has Horizontal Themes which cut across all the activity it funds.
-Challenge Fund projects will be assessed against the principles of the Horizontal Themes.
-There will be monitoring during and after delivery so projects must build these themes into their applications.
+Challenge Fund projects were assessed against the principles of the Horizontal Themes.
+These will be monitored during and after delivery, so projects must build these themes into their projects.